2026 Composition Program

 Composition candidates for the VIPA Composition Program must either be enrolled at a college-level degree-granting institution or higher, or hold one such degree to be eligible for participation at VIPA 2026, although some exceptions could be accepted if enough level of accomplishment is proven.

-Each participant will be commissioned to write a piece, ranging from solo to ensemble, to be premiered by one of VIPA’s ensembles-in-residence.
-Commission assignments will be made by the Director of Composition by early February.
-The deadline for the submission of the score and parts will be May 20th, 2026.
-Technical abilities for the performance of works with electronics shall be discussed with the composers, but shall be generally limited to stereo (2-channel diffusion).
+Each participant will be assigned to write a new piece, ranging from solo to ensemble, to be premiered by one of VIPA’s ensembles-in-residence.
+Ensemble assignments will be made by the Director of Composition as soon as the student is accepted.
+The deadline for the submission of the finalised score and parts will be May 20th, 2026.
+Technical abilities for the performance of works with electronics shall be discussed with the composers, but will be generally limited to stereo (2-channel diffusion).

 Participants will also have the opportunity to workshop their work with the performers during rehearsals of their piece.
 All concerts for the 2026 VIPA Composition Program will be professionally recorded, and participants will receive an audio recording after the end of the festival.
 AUDITORS are entitled to observe lessons, classes, and all other VIPA events but will not receive lessons or have a piece performed.